diegomrodrigues2/py_virtual_gpu/README.md

 python examples/reduction_sum_multi.py --api
 ```

-When ``--api`` is used the script launches the FastAPI server in the background
-and registers the created GPU with the global manager.
-You can then run the UI
-from the `app` directory to inspect the execution:
+When ``--api`` is used the script launches the FastAPI server in the background and registers the created GPU with the global manager.
+You can then run the UI from the `app` directory to inspect execution:

 ```bash
 cd app && npm install && npm run dev
 ```
-Node.js and npm must be installed for the dashboard to run.
-The helper
-``start_background_dashboard`` will raise an error if ``npm`` is not found on
-your ``PATH``.
-On Windows the helper automatically launches ``npm.cmd`` via
-``cmd.exe`` so the dashboard works the same way as on Unix systems.
-The helper
-also sets ``VITE_API_BASE_URL`` so the React app talks to the API port you
-specified and chooses a free UI port if necessary.
+Node.js and npm must be installed for the dashboard.
+The ``start_background_dashboard`` helper raises an error if ``npm`` is not found.
+On Windows the helper runs ``npm.cmd`` via ``cmd.exe`` so the dashboard behaves the same as on Unix.
+The helper also sets ``VITE_API_BASE_URL`` so the React app talks to the API port you specified and chooses a free UI port if necessary.

-The dashboard makes periodic requests to `/gpus` to list available devices,
-`/gpus/<id>/state` for detailed metrics, `/gpus/<id>/kernel_log` for the kernel launch history and `/events` for the consolidated event feed.
-If you
-want to confirm the API is responding during an example run you can query these
+The dashboard periodically calls `/gpus` to list devices, `/gpus/<id>/state` for metrics, `/gpus/<id>/kernel_log` for the kernel launch history and `/events` for the consolidated event feed.
+To confirm the API is responding you can query these endpoints manually:
-endpoints manually using `curl`:

 ```bash
 curl http://localhost:8000/gpus